Order of Visit: High Point #17

 There are two primary routes that hikers use to access Wheeler Peak:

-We opted to take the shorter Williams Lake route to ensure we didn’t suffer from altitude-related issues.
-Our recent travels kept us a fairly low elevations as we traveled across the middle of the country, and we knew this would be a challenging hike.
+We opted to take the shorter Williams Lake route to avoid altitude-related issues.
+Our recent travels kept us at fairly low elevations as we traveled across the middle of the country, and we knew this would be a challenging hike.

 Getting to the trailhead was very easy.
 The Taos Ski Valley is only about 18 miles north of Taos, NM.
 The scenic drive there took us through the canyons allowing us to admire the tremendous fall colors.

-Once we arrived at the ski resort entrance, we merely had to follow the signs to the Bavarian Restaurant and ascend a steep dirt road.
-Although there are signs warning that 4WD is needed, this doesn’t hold true in the fall when the dirt road is dry.
+Once we arrived at the ski resort entrance, we merely had to follow the signs to the Bavarian Restaurant and drive up a steep dirt road.
+Signs warned that 4WD might be needed, but this advice doesn’t seem true in the fall months when the dirt road is dry.

 Parking for the trailhead was well-marked, and we had no problem finding a spot when we arrived at the large lot.
-Although this is a popular day hike, we were pleasantly surprised that there were only a handful of cars there in the middle of the week.
+Although this is a popular day hike, we were pleasantly surprised to find only a handful of cars there in the middle of the week.

-The first two miles of our hike followed the Williams Lake Trail.
-The trail initially passed by the Bavarian Restaurant and a chair lift before heading into the woods.
-The trail was then marked by dark blue circles on the trees and was very easy to follow.
+The first two miles of our hike followed the Williams Lake Trail, which passed by the Bavarian Restaurant and a chair lift before heading into the woods.
+Thereafter, the trail was marked by dark blue circles on the trees and it was very easy to follow.

 This first half of the trail contained only a moderate incline, but we still found that we were hiking a bit slower than normal because of the high elevation.